 Before that time, the person should designate a trusted individual to serve as their power of attorney.
 A lawyer can prepare this document.

-This enables them to pay bills, file taxes, collect Social Security benefits, and choose or change healthcare plans on an individual’s behalf.
+The person with power of attorney can pay bills, file taxes, collect Social Security benefits, and choose or change healthcare plans on behalf of the insured person.

 Every state, as well as the District of Columbia, has programs that allow qualifying Medicaid recipients to manage their long-term care.
+Depending on the individual state’s regulations, this may include hiring relatives to provide care.

 Since each state’s regulations are different, those seeking payment for caregiving must look into their state’s requirements.
 Many states will not allow a spouse to receive payment for caregiving.